christophrumpel/laravel-factories-reloaded/README.md

 }
 ```

-> :warning: **Note**: We clone the factory class to make it immuteable.
+> :warning: **Note**: We clone the factory class to make it immuteable when using the published method.
 You can read more about it in [Brent's factory article](https://stitcher.io/blog/laravel-beyond-crud-09-test-factories).

 ### Relations